Michel Foucault

-From 1966 to 1968, Foucault lectured at the University of Tunis before returning to France, where he became head of the philosophy department at the new experimental university of Paris VIII.
+From 1966 to 1968, Foucault lectured at the University of Tunis, before returning to France, where he became head of the philosophy department at the new experimental university of Paris VIII.
 Foucault subsequently published The Archaeology of Knowledge (1969).
 In 1970, Foucault was admitted to the Collège de France, a membership he retained until his death.
-He also became active in several left-wing groups involved in campaigns against racism and human rights abuses and for penal reform.
+He also became active in several left-wing groups involved in campaigns against racism and other violations of human rights, focusing on struggles such as penal reform.
 Foucault later published Discipline and Punish (1975) and The History of Sexuality (1976), in which he developed archaeological and genealogical methods that emphasized the role that power plays in society.

-Foucault died in Paris from complications of HIV/AIDS; he became the first public figure in France to die from complications of the disease.
-His partner Daniel Defert founded the AIDES charity in his memory.
+Foucault died in Paris from complications of HIV/AIDS.
+He became the first public figure in France to die from complications of the disease, with his charisma and career influence changing mass awareness of the pandemic.
+This occurrence influenced HIV/AIDS activism; his partner, Daniel Defert, founded the AIDES charity in his memory.
+It continues to campaign as of 2024, despite the deaths of both Defert (in 2023) and Foucault (in 1984).

 Early life

 Early years: 1926–1938

-Paul-Michel Foucault was born on 15 October 1926 in the city of Poitiers, west-central France, as the second of three children in a prosperous, socially-conservative, upper-middle-class family.
+Paul-Michel Foucault was born on 15 October 1926 in the city of Poitiers, west-central France, as the second of three children in a prosperous, socially conservative, upper-middle-class family.
 Family tradition prescribed naming him after his father, Paul Foucault (1893–1959), but his mother insisted on the addition of Michel; referred to as Paul at school, he expressed a preference for "Michel" throughout his life.